medooze/media-server-demo-node/README.md

 node index.js <ip>
 ```

 The demo will open an HTPPS/WSS server at port 8000.

+##Demos
+###SVC Layer selection

-To run the demos just open `https://ip:8000/svc/` on a Chrome browser.
+To run this demo just open `https://ip:8000/svc/` on a Chrome browser and follow instructions.

+###Recording

+To run this demo just open `https://ip:8000/rec/` with Chrome or Firefox.